chrissherlock/inside-libreoffice/operating_system_layer/processes/process-termination.md

 * **SIGTERM** - signals program termination, and is what `kill` uses by default.
 This signal can be blocked, handled or ignored.

-* **SIGQUIT** - the quit signal allows a program to terminate and produces a core dump for later examination
+* **SIGQUIT** - the quit signal allows a program to terminate and produces a core dump for later examination.
+This signal can be blocked, handled or ignored.

 * **SIGKILL** - tells the program to immediately terminate, and is considered a fatal error as it can't be ignored or blocked.
 This is the signal that the infamous `kill -9` command sends.